Degree of anisotropy (DA) is a measure of how highly oriented

 its mean intercept length.
 Fitting an ellipsoid to the point cloud, construction of a material anisotropy tensor and subsequent eigendecomposition

-results in eigenvalues giving the lengths of the ellipsoid's axes and eigenvectors giving the orientation of the axes.
-DA is calculated as 1 - length of the shortest axis
+results in eigenvalues which relate to the lengths of the ellipsoid's axes (as the reciprocal of the semiaxis squared) and eigenvectors giving the orientation of the axes.
+DA is calculated as 1 - smallest eigenvalue

-/ length of the longest axis.
+/ largest eigenvalue (note that due to the reciprocal square relationship, the longest axis has the smallest eigenvalue).
 New random points with the same

 vectors are sampled and DA updated with the new MIL counts until